zekissel/balance-book/README.md

 4. The server on localhost will extract the public token from the redirect query.
 This is then exchanged for an access token through the Plaid API.
 Rust associates the access token with the current user and stores both in the database.

+All relavant backend code can be found at ./src-tauri/src/link/auth.rs and relavant frontend code can be found at ./src/component/link/PlaidLink.tsx.

 #### Misc

 Plaid requires confirming a HTTPS redirect that financial institutions can send users to after account verification.
 Currently, I personally host the redirect URL that is hardcoded into the application, which lowers the barrier to entry for everyone.
 You can find the exact code I host at ./server/main.go.
 GCP offers 2 million free cloud function invocations per month, which I dont expect to surpass anytime soon.
-However, if you find that the redirect URL in <a href='#plaid'>Configure Plaid: Step 3</a> does not redirect to localhost (you can test this right now by pasting the URL in your address bar), you must host the server yourself and configure the redirect URL in ./src/component/link/PlaidLink.tsx:getServerURL and your Plaid dashboard.
+However, if you find that the redirect URL in the second to last step of <a href='#plaid'>Configure Plaid</a> does not redirect to localhost (you can test this right now by pasting the URL in your address bar), you must host the server yourself and configure the redirect URL in ./src/component/link/PlaidLink.tsx:getServerURL and your Plaid dashboard.

+#### Planned Features

+1. News on home page; 2-3 recent financial articles pulled from a public API yet to be determined (configurable what kinds of articles are fetched).

+2. Market tab; activity from investment accounts, including stock and crypto trades.
+Search functionality for publicly traded stocks (no plans for enacting trades/making payments from within app)

+3. Budget tab; set one-time or recurring budgets.
+Ex: save $200 for concert tickets by X-date (one-time), or limit fast food expense to $75 per month (recurring).
+Configurable if budgets appear on other pages (activity, stats, accounts).

+4. Collapsable view for account page: hide graphs and see more accounts at once without scrolling

+5. Expand institution status information on Profile tab under Financial (fetch more details, better styling).

+6. Email or phone verification and egress (solely for account recovery)

+7. Client ID, secret, and access key encryption on datastore.
+(Possible full database encryption?
+Doesn't seem easy with Diesel)

+8. Settings:

+- general: exclude routes (home, market, budget)
+- home: option to replace account preview with budgets, news source
+- advanced: configure HTTPS redirect to provide Plaid, configure path where database is stored, import/export DB user info to/from CSV/json?